The Satanic Temple: Headquarters

 The Satanic Temple opened its official headquarters in Salem, Massachusetts, in 2016.
 The former Victorian funeral home is painted charcoal and doubles as the Salem Art Gallery.
+The headquarters includes a Fine Art room, La Voisin Chamber (dedicated to Catherine Monvoisin), Library, the Milton Hall exhibition space, and a room for its Statue of Baphomet.
+The library includes a focus on the history of Satanic panic.

+The space has since come under threat on multiple occasions.
+Chelsea resident Daniel Lucey set fire to the Salem facility's porch on June 10, 2022.
+Local fire rescue personnel had the flames under control shortly after arriving on the scene.
+The building was occupied at the time, but everyone was evacuated and no injuries occurred; damage was limited, though the porch and several windows had to be replaced.
+The Salem Police Department reported a bomb threat to the headquarters on March 2, 2023, stating they were taking the threat seriously and following public safety management mandates.

 Tax-exempt status

-On April 25, 2019, the Temple announced it had received tax-exempt status from the Internal Revenue Service, being classified as a "church or a convention or association of churches."
+On April 25, 2019, the Temple announced it had received tax-exempt status from the Internal Revenue Service, being classified as a "church or a convention or association of churches".
 The Satanic Temple had previously been reluctant to pursue tax-exempt status until the Johnson Amendment was weakened by an executive order "Promoting Free Speech and Religious Liberty" signed by President Trump in May 2017, which TST viewed as unfairly giving higher status to religious individuals.

-Announcing the new tax status co-founder Lucien Greaves stated: "In light of theocratic assaults upon the Separation of Church and State in the legislative effort to establish a codified place of privilege for one religious viewpoint, we feel that accepting religious tax exemption — rather than renouncing in protest — can help us to better assert our claims to equal access and exemption while laying to rest any suspicion that we don’t meet the qualifications of a true religious organization.
+Announcing the new tax status co-founder Lucien Greaves stated: "In light of theocratic assaults upon the Separation of Church and State in the legislative effort to establish a codified place of privilege for one religious viewpoint, we feel that accepting religious tax exemption—rather than renouncing in protest—can help us to better assert our claims to equal access and exemption while laying to rest any suspicion that we don’t meet the qualifications of a true religious organization.
 Satanism is here to stay."

+The Satanic Temple claims on its website to be "the only Satanic religious organization recognized as a church by the IRS and the Federal Court System."

-International stature
+International followers

+TST was structured based on the assumption of operating within the United States.
 TST has had challenges acclimating to the diverse needs of international followers, chapters, and congregations.
-These difficulties largely stem from practical organization, as TST had already been struggling to meet demand for the establishment of new chapters across the United States and was structured based on the assumption of operating within the United States.
-To complement this, the organization was unwilling to assist members in establishing chapters where the risk of religiously motivated violence was considered too high (such as Peru and Uganda) out of concerns for their well-being.
+The organization was unwilling to assist members in establishing chapters where the risk of religiously motivated violence was considered too high (such as Peru and Uganda) out of concerns for their well-being.
 The difficulties associated with incorporating international members into the organization has led to at least one religious schism, which gave birth to another religious Satanic organization called the Global Order of Satan.

-Threats against the temple

-On June 10, 2022, Daniel Lucey a resident of Chelsea, Massachusetts, lit the porch of the headquarter of the Satanic Temple in Salem, Massachusetts on fire, in an attempt to burn down the temple.
-The fire department was able to get the flames under control in less than two minutes after arriving to the scene.
-The building was occupied at the time, but everyone was evacuated and no injuries occurred.
-Damage was limited but several windows and porch needed to be replaced.

-The Salem Police Department shared on March 2, 2023 that they had received a bomb threat for the Satanic Temple headquarters, and were taking the threat seriously and following public safety management mandates.

-Mission and observances
+Mission, beliefs, and holidays

-According to the organization's website the mission of the Satanic Temple is to:
+According to the organization's website, the mission of the Satanic Temple is to: